flinson/flinson/README.md

-Hi 👋 My name is Flinson Lindo
+Hi 👋 My name is Flinson
 ==============================

-I am a Web Developer and Designer
+I like to code at serene nights
 ---------------------------------

-Hello everyone!
-I've been learning to code for 2 years.
-I started my programming journey by learning python but have really found a passion for frontend development.
-So I started by learning and practicing HTML, CSS, and Javascript daily in order to become the best programmer.
-I am not the best programmer yet, but I am damn sure one day I will be.
-I'll tell myself that "I will succeed, maybe not today, maybe not tomorrow, and maybe not the next month but one day I will. "
+Hey you!
+Yeah you, the one reading this, you are an amazing human.
+To tell you about myself, I am a student studying statistics and am interested in pursuing a career in actuarial science.
+In addition to my studies, I enjoy coding during the evenings from time to time.

 * 🌍  I'm based in India
-* ✉️  You can contact me at [flinsonofficial@gmail.com](mailto:flinsonofficial@gmail.com)
+* ✉️  You can contact me at [flinsonlindo@gmail.com](mailto:flinsonlindo@gmail.com)
-* 🧠  I'm learning React Js
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills